ystia/yorc-guides/README.md

 # Ystia Orchestrator guides

-This repository provides guidance on how to install, use and troubleshoot the Ystia Orchestrator (Yorc).
+This repository provides guidance on how to install, use and troubleshoot the Ystia Orchestrator (Yorc) version `3.0.1`.

 ## Overview